-The techniques of revenue forecasting are beyond the scope of this article.

-However, you can learn more about forecasting and how to build trust and credibility as a forecaster in Informed Decision making Through Forecasting: A Practitioner's Guide to Revenue Analysis, [available at gfoa.org/materials/informed-decision-making-forecasting].
+The techniques of revenue forecasting are beyond the scope of this paper.
+However, you can learn more about forecasting and how to build trust and credibility as a forecaster in Informed Decision-Making Through Forecasting: A Practitioner's Guide to Revenue Analysis.

 Let's address a common concern about leading the budget process with the revenue forecast: uncertainty.
 All forecasts will be wrong; it's just a question of how much.
 TBB insulates against this uncertainty with decision packages for supplemental services.
 Core services are based on a more certain portion of the revenue forecast.
 Each decision package selected beyond the core services relies on less certain revenue.
-Decision makers can select decision packages up to the point where they are no longer comfortable with the risk that the supporting revenue might fall short.
+Decision-makers can select decision packages up to the point where they are no longer comfortable with the risk that the supporting revenue might fall short.
 They can also use savvy risk-management strategies, like delaying spending on certain supplemental services until later in the year, once it's clear whether the revenue will materialize.